zeroDivZero/notes-html-css/notes/html/tags/semantic/figure.md

 # `<figure>`

 Self-contained content with optional `<figcaption>`.
+Mostly used to add image caption.

 Figure, its caption, and its contents are referenced as single unit.

 ```html
 <figure>